RashidJumaMwinyi/mlst3/README.md

 ### W3C Validator Tools

 I used [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) to check for any errors within my HTML pages.
-I had no errors in the index and start_game page.
+I had no errors in the index and othe pages.

 ![index HTML validator]
 ![start_game HTML validator]